simakro/CobraHy/README.md

         conda install -c bioconda gtdbtk=2.3.2

-When installation completes a message following message can be seen:
+When installation completes a message like the following can be seen:

     GTDB-Tk v2.3.2 requires ~78G of external data which needs to be downloaded and extracted.
 This can be done automatically, or manually.